My Natural Labor & Delivery Story

 13:00 | Dilation is close to 8cm, Sonia enters the birthing pool

 I walked back and forth for almost 4 hours.
-I would stop every now and then to hold onto Ingimar and stretch my back out as much as I could.
-I also lent over the bed as he massaged my back but it felt better to be constantly moving.
+I would stop now and then to hold onto Ingimar and stretch my back out as much as I could.
+I also leaned over the bed as he massaged my back but it felt better to be constantly moving.
 I felt good, in control and managing on just Gas and Air.

 The midwife brought in a birthing ball and Ingimar helped me onto it.
 I bounced once and immediately stood up and kicked the ball away.
-I felt like the bounce had moved baby further up and certainly didn’t want that feeling.
-She then suggested we move to the pool to see if that helped baby.
+I felt like the bounce had moved the baby further up and certainly didn’t want that feeling.
+She then suggested we move to the pool to see if that helped the baby.

 The pool looked inviting but trying to get in and out would be a little challenging.
-I took my clothes off, the midwife checked me before I got in and said I was almost 8cm. wow!!
+I took my clothes off, and the midwife checked me before I got in and said I was almost 8cm. wow!!
 Once in, it wasn’t as relaxing as I had thought and I felt a lot more exposed.
-Naked in a pool, feeling and looking HUGE with two fully dressed people sat in front of you chatting in another language whilst you deal with contraction is a very odd feeling.
+Naked in a pool, feeling and looking HUGE with two fully dressed people sitting in front of you chatting in another language whilst you deal with contraction is a very odd feeling.
 I took the mask off and tried to join in the conversation between contractions.
 The midwife was trying to get Ingimar to go for some food as this would be a good time before it all got very real.
 I said go, then held the mask back tightly on my face as another contraction hit.

 Ingimar was back in no time.

 They asked how I felt - I honestly just felt like I had to do a poo and that it was stopping the baby from coming.
-From my research, I knew that this was a good sign in labor as baby makes their way down the birth canal but I felt like I was blocking it.
+From my research, I knew that this was a good sign in labour as baby makes their way down the birth canal but I felt like I was blocking it.
 They got me out of the pool, on the bed and I was given a suppository.
 After a few minutes, I tried to use the bathroom (a first in front of Ingimar) but he patiently helped me on and off the toilet and then back into the pool.

 14:00 | Sonia enters the birthing pool again

-Back in the pool, the weight of baby was off me and the longer I was in the pool, the more comfortable I got.
-Suppository in and now naked in a pool, I didn’t care what that outcome was - I held the Gas and Air mask tight over my mouth so it covered most of my face, eyes closed and breathing deep - I was in the zone and fully in my own headspace.
+Back in the pool, the weight of the baby was off me and the longer I was in the pool, the more comfortable I got.
+Suppository in and now naked in a pool, I didn’t care what that outcome was - I held the Gas and Air mask tight over my mouth so it covered most of my face, eyes closed and breathing deep - I was in the zone and fully in my headspace.

-The midwife kept a constant check on baby and said her pulse was a bit high, and that they wanted me out of the pool and back on the bed for monitoring.
+The midwife kept a constant check on the baby and said her pulse was a bit high, and that they wanted me out of the pool and back on the bed for monitoring.
 It was all very calm and no one was at all worried so I got out, waddled to the bed and they checked me again.
 A few hard contractions hit and I asked to go back in the pool.
 The midwife said not just yet…

-I didn’t realize that this was it, baby was coming and I wouldn’t be getting back in the pool.
+I didn’t realize that this was it, the baby was coming and I wouldn’t be getting back in the pool.

 Mum lands in Iceland, Ingimar’s sister meets her at the airport and they make their way to the hospital (they met Mia only 2 hours after she was born).